-They say there is nothing like a mother’s love.
-Its power can have a lasting impact on the children who have been shaped by their words, strength and compassion.
-A Gold Star Mother is a woman who lost a son or daughter to serving in the United States armed forces.
-Their loss and heartbreak have emerged in the items they have chosen to leave at The Wall in Washington, D.C. and memories they choose to share with those around them.
+A Gold Star Mother is a woman who lost a son or daughter serving in the United States armed forces.
+Their loss and heartbreak have emerged in the items they have left at The Wall in Washington, D.C. and memories they have chosen to share with those around them.

 His mother addresses the letter to, “My Dearest Son” and signs it, “Love, Mom.”

-The letter describes her first visit to The Wall to view her son’s name, an act for which she had previously been unprepared but which she knew she must do before her own death.
-In the letter, his mother informs her son that she intended to bring his teddy bear with her to leave at The Wall but, being unable to part with it, has brought his first sweater instead.
+The letter describes his mother’s first visit to The Wall to view her son’s name, an act for which she had previously been unprepared for, but an act she knew she must do so before her own death.
+In the letter, she informs him that she intended to bring his teddy bear with her to leave at The Wall but, being unable to part with it, has brought his first sweater instead.
 The letter closes with the lines, “You are always in my heart.
 How I love you.
 God be with you til [sic] we meet again.”

-This letter was left at The Wall inside a handwritten envelope on May 18, 1988.
+This letter was left at The Wall on May 18, 1988.
 The envelope had the names of U.S. Army SP4 Robert Earl Worrell and U.S. Army Specialist 4 SP4 Leslie Fred Shenk inscribed upon it.

-In content, the author of the letter recalls her last day with her son and records his justification for serving in Vietnam in the words, “…Mom I have to go, if we don’t go there, they the communist [sic] could come over here.”
+In content, she recalls her last day with her son and records his justification for serving in Vietnam with his words, “…Mom I have to go, if we don’t go there, they the communist [sic] could come over here.”

-She also notes that, “When I hear people say that you died for no reason, I still cry for you but your words help give me the strenght [sic] that I needed all these long years that I have missed you so much.”
+She also writes, “When I hear people say that you died for no reason, I still cry for you but your words help give me the strenght [sic] that I needed all these long years that I have missed you so much.”

 “Below is a poem that will show how much I miss you, how much I hurt and how much I still love you.”

-Two poems and photos of U.S. Marine Corps PFC Stephen Forrest Chute were left at The Wall by Chute’s mother between April – June 1988.
+Two poems were left at The Wall for U.S. Marine Corps PFC Stephen Forrest Chute between April – June 1988.

 The second poem is entitled, “A Mother’s Waiting Arms” by Chute’s mother.
 It is taken from the perspective of a child brought into this life and raised by a loving mother.
 The narrator of this poem describes this loving mother/son relationship, his own growth into a man, his compulsory military service and death in an overseas war, and concludes with the expressed hope that his spirit will one day return to this life and into the waiting arms of another loving mother.

-The two photos consist of a black and white image of PFC Chute as a toddler and a photo of him in military issue field attire.
+One photo is of Chute as a toddler and another is of him in military attire.